dansmith-doc/Docker/README.md

 # Docker
-A collection of docker files and setup configurations
+A collection of docker notes and setup configurations